jcgneto/CV/README.md

 # Research areas of interest

 Microbial population and community ecology.
 Gut microbiome of humans and animals.
-Ecological statistics.

 # Publications